Name | Avinash Yadav |

 After a brief lull and the COVID-hit seasons, Yadav roared back in 2022/23 with 33 wickets at 20.15, four five-wicket hauls, a 10-wicket match, and his maiden first-class century.
 A former India U19 representative (alongside the likes of Irfan Pathan and Piyush Chawla), he’s been a fixture in Indian domestic cricket since 2012/13.

 Overseas, he’s been just as effective.
 In England, he’s dominated the Liverpool League — first with Wigan (62 wickets at 6.60 in 2019) and more recently with Lytham and Wigan again (64 and 74 wickets in 2023 and 2024, respectively).
-In 2025, he made a move south to Saffron Walden in the Cambs and Hunts Premier League, where he shone yet again with 34 wickets at 9.76 (as at 30 July 2025).
+In 2025, he made a move south to Saffron Walden in the Cambs and Hunts Premier League, where he shone yet again with 40 wickets at 11.03.

-A proven match-winner and one of the finest left-arm spin professionals around, Yadav is eyeing a UK return for the 2026 season.
+A proven match-winner and one of the finest left-arm spin professionals around, Yadav is eyeing a European return for the 2026 season.

 Team (Season) | Runs | Ave | Wkts | Avg |